 The Environmental Agency procedures are the Notification Classification (no further procedures required) or Environmental Accord (Acord de Mediu) that includes some other steps.
 After the building is completed, for business-related buildings, an Environmental Authorization has to be issued.

 Determined Phases Program is part of the Building Authorization Project.
 It includes the phases where the architect, the structural engineer, and also the MEP engineers ask for quality control.
 The ISC points out the phases where they are also going to participate.

 The phases include more types, with different participation.
 The most commons are the so-called Inner Phases, where Quality Check is done between the Builder and the Owner.
 The last one is always represented by a Site Director (Diriginte de Șantier).
 Other phases include participation from the Builder, Site Director, the architect, and/or some of the engineers each for their specialty.

 As an example, one of the first phases is the marking phase, when the architect confirms the proper position of the building on the plot.
 Another phase is geotechnical, when, after the foundations’ diggings, the geotechnical engineer confirms the conformity of the soil with the survey he/she previously issued.

 The most important phases are for the „works that become hidden”, as the correct positioning, conformation, quality of the rebars, before the concrete is poured.
 It is a phase where the structural engineer has to participate.

 This is a part of the Construction Quality Control System, that I will also detail.

 In translation, Not To Be Changed Visa.

-The Technical Expert (Expert Tehnic) is a quaification regarding high Structural Expertise of an Structural Engineer.
-A Technical Report Isseued by and Expert stes the technical solutions to modify a building, returcture, or parts of a structure.
+The Technical Expert (Expert Tehnic) is a qualification regarding the high Structural Expertise of a Structural Engineer.
+A Technical Report Issued by an Expert sets the technical solutions to modify a building, structure, or parts of a structure.
 The design that the Structural Engineer should comply with the Expert’s Report and has to be also signed and stamped by the Expert.